Specify replication bandwidth limit in kbps

 Did the math: 300,000 kilobits / s * 90 s = 27,000,000 kilobits = 3375000 kB = 3.2 Gb - close enough for me

-#2 Updated by Steven Nyhof over 1 year ago
+#2 Updated by Steven Nyhof about 3 years ago

 Dru Lavigne wrote: